-Ultra Electronics, Energy has been involved in identifying replacement solutions for Civil Nuclear operators throughout the UK.
-Such replacement systems are subject to the full rigour of modern standards, which were not in place when the original C&I infrastructure was put in place.
-In many cases the underlying architecture of the original system is not compatible with modern standards either in terms of redundancy, diversity or product integrity.
+Ultra Energy has been involved in identifying replacement solutions for Civil Nuclear operators throughout the UK.
+Such replacement systems are subject to the full rigor of modern standards, which were not in place when the original C&I infrastructure was put in place.
+In many cases, the underlying architecture of the original system is not compatible with modern standards either in terms of redundancy, diversity or product integrity.
 This makes like-for-like replacements unsuitable and leads to significant difficulties in establishing the necessary architecture and safety requirements for replacement solutions.

 The following issues are common challenges:

 - A significant proportion of the components in use within current systems are now obsolete.